dkelly255/calorieculator/README.md

 **Download to CSV:** The final feature left to implement was a "download to CSV" option for the Meal generation page.
 This feature would have allowed the user to click a button to download a copy of their calorie target, macro splits, and meal plans which they could then save, or print for their own use.
 However I decided to descope the feature to prioritise other more critical elements of the site's functionality.

 ## Testing

-### Generic Testing
+### Browser Testing
-- I completed testing of the website pages in multiple broswers: Chrome, Firefox, Edge, and Safari, and also used DevTools to confirm that the project is responsive, functional and aesthetically pleasing on all standard screen sizes
+I completed testing of the website pages in multiple broswers: Chrome, Firefox, Edge, and Safari, and also used DevTools to confirm that the project is responsive, functional and aesthetically pleasing on all standard screen sizes

+Google Chrome:

+Microsoft Edge:

+Firefox:

+Safari:

+### Device Testing
-- Additionally I tested the site on different devices, operating systems and form factors - Desktop & Laptop (Windows) Ipad Tablet (IOS), and Galaxy Note 10 Phone (Android)
+Additionally I tested the site on different devices, operating systems and form factors - physically testing on Desktop (Windows) Ipad Tablet (IOS), and Galaxy Note 10 Phone (Android), and virtually testing multiple form factors via the dev tools auditing suite:

+Android Galaxy Note 10 (Phone):

+Windows 10 (Desktop):

+Apple Ipad (Tablet):

 ### HTML Testing
 During the testing phase I used the W3C Validator to confirm that all HTML code was error free & functioned as expected - the only warnings from the validation were related to articles & sections without headings - which are acceptable in this context as they are used in place of divs when working with flex in HTML to optimise the site layout